JOIN ME

 HOW DO I GET THE LOCAL CURRENCY?

 You can either exchange cash in India or use a local ATM (which we prefer).
 Just make sure you call your bank and credit card company to let them know you’ll be traveling in India, so they don’t put a hold on your card when they see it being used halfway across the world.
-We recommend using the AIRPORT ATM upon arrival in Delhi (just after customs, before you leave the airport).
+We recommend using the AIRPORT ATM upon arrival (just after customs, before you leave the airport).

 WHAT KIND OF HOTELS WILL WE BE STAYING AT?